Ziang-Lu/Software-Development-and-Design/Testing/Profiling/Python Profiling.md

 > kernprof -l -o line_profiler_demo.lprof -v line_profiler_demo.py
 ```

 The above command will also print the profiling statistics to to the terminal.
-However, if later we want to check out the profiling statistics stored in `result_stats.lprof`, we can do
+However, if later we want to check out the profiling statistics stored in `line_profiler_demo.lprof`, we can do

 ```bash
 > python -m line_profiler line_profiler_demo.lprof